StitchAI/stitch-ai-mcp/README.md

 Creates a new memory space with the specified name.
 - Parameters:
   - `space_name`: The name of the memory space to create
+  - `type`: The type of memory space to create

 ### `delete_space`
 Deletes a memory space with the specified name.